openrosbotix/ros2mower/README.md

 ## Defining mow areas
 After map has been created, it's time to record the mowing areas.
 Start abc.launch.py file.
 This will start a teleop robot.
 By serivce calls, you can record an area by simply driving around.
 Every x cm, the actual pose will be saved and forms your polygon.
 After saving the outer polygon of an area, you can start to record the inner holes.
 This inner polygons will be excluded during mow and form some kind of keepout zone.

-To ease necessary service calls, I higly recommend to use a joystick
+To ease necessary service calls, I highly recommend to use a joystick

 This gets handeled by package map_provider